storm-software/storm-ops/packages/workspace-tools/README.md

 ## Add Node Library

-Generate a new node library project in the Storm workspace
+Create a Storm JSON schema based on the workspace's project configurations

 ### Options